 Highlight two is Granville Island.
 Easily spend an entire day here.
 On the waterfront, you can see huge floating homes; there is a market selling everything and many places to dine.
 Interestingly, a cement factory that pre-dates the tourist development of the Island is still in operation in the center of it all.

-A favorite and unique tourist site is the Capilano Suspension Bridge, a private rain-forest development.
+A favorite and unique tourist site is the Capilano Suspension Bridge park, a private rain-forest development.
 Judging from the cost of entry and the large number of people visiting, it is hugely profitable.
 Admission price depends on the time you visit and your age.
 Average cost is about $50, but, hey, you do get a “free” rain poncho.

 Just outside Vancouver, a long time ago an indigenous man built a cabin on the far side of a ravine.
 To cross the ravine, he built a rudimentary suspension bridge, now beefed up to safely accommodate hordes of tourists who flock here to cross it.
 On the foot trail to the bridge are exhibits about the rain-forest and the indigenous people that once lived here, including several totem poles.